What is Venture Design?

 By Ada Ryland

-Venture design is about designing the company itself.
-I say this to distinguish it from product design or service design.
+Venture Design is about designing the company itself.
+I say this to distinguish it from other kinds of design involved in creating the company’s product or service.
+Venture design is not product design.
 The company is the thing that makes money from the product or service.
-It is the thing that holds the value for investors.
-What is the big deal?
-Designing a company sounds fairly straightforward because people do it all of the time, so how hard can it be?
+The company is the thing that holds the value for investors.

 Eric Ries, author of The Lean Startup, defines a startup as: "a structure designed to create a new product or service under conditions of extreme uncertainty."